 Laura is already messaging Red to ask if he’s seen this as the reporter nods along, then asks, “And this is the particle that all flying pokemon put out when they flap their wings?”

 “Well, that’s the interesting part,” Dr. Madi says, becoming more animated.
 “Not all pokemon that fly seem to emit this particle, and of those that do, not all do so in the same way.
 In fact, this whole line of investigation was sparked when one of our interns, a young researcher currently on his pokemon journey named Red Verres, began questioning the very nature of what it means to be a ‘Flying’ pokemon.”
 Laura grins wide, typing faster as a swell of pride goes through her.
 “Recent advances in pokedex scanning technology have allowed us to better isolate the root of that mystery.
 Mechanically it always seemed obvious that a pokemon’s ability to fly justified the label, but the actual physics of it were mysterious, since wingspan, shape, and muscle mass appeared to have little correlation with how much wind force the pokemon could put out.
-It’s been a constant source of frustration for everyone from scientists to inventors.”
+It’s been a constant source of frustration for everyone from scientists to engineers.”

 “Can you give some examples?”